-In verse 22 the Lord commands Israel to observe the feast of weeks. — “And thou shalt observe the feast of weeks, of the firstfruits of wheat harvest, and the feast of ingathering at the year’s end.” — The feast of weeks was held fifty days (seven weeks and a day — a sabbath) after the feast of firstfruits.
-It is commonly called “Pentecost” because it was held on the 50th day.
+In verse 22, the Lord commands Israel to observe the feast of weeks. — “And thou shalt observe the feast of weeks, of the firstfruits of wheat harvest, and the feast of ingathering at the year’s end.” — The feast of weeks was held fifty days (seven weeks and a day — a sabbath) after the feast of firstfruits.
+It is commonly called “Pentecost,” because it was held on the 50th day.
 This is the harvest or ingathering feast.
-This great harvest feast speaks of ingathering of God’s elect by Christ.
+This great harvest feast speaks of the ingathering of God’s elect by Christ.

 (1 Corinthians 15:23) “But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.”